Warkanlock/warkanlock.github.io/_posts/2024-01-24-how-much-is-too-much.md

 I could continue.
 However, the point is to ask one simple question: ***What happened then?***

-Still, these days, we have plenty of research, advancement, and science, but still, it’s incredible how little “**information**” we can really get from the Internet.
+Still, these days, we have plenty of research, advancement, and science, but still, it’s incredible how little “**information**” we can really get.

 Now, if you chat with an LLM, **how do you know it will be truthful?**